yunuskorkmaz/docs.tr-tr/docs/visual-basic/programming-guide/concepts/linq/how-to-join-content-from-dissimilar-files-linq.md

     122, 94, 92, 91, 91
     ```

-2.  <span data-ttu-id="205db-110">Aşağıdaki satırları names.csv adlı bir dosyaya kopyalayın ve proje klasörüne kaydedin.</span><span class="sxs-lookup"><span data-stu-id="205db-110">Copy the following lines into a file that is named names.csv and save it to your project folder.</span></span> <span data-ttu-id="205db-111">Öğrencinin Soyadı, ad ve Öğrenci Kimliği içeren bir elektronik tablo dosyayı temsil eder</span><span class="sxs-lookup"><span data-stu-id="205db-111">The file represents a spreadsheet that contains the student's last name, first name, and student ID.</span></span>
+2.  <span data-ttu-id="a06ce-110">Aşağıdaki satırları names.csv adlı bir dosyaya kopyalayın ve proje klasörünüze kaydedin.</span><span class="sxs-lookup"><span data-stu-id="a06ce-110">Copy the following lines into a file that is named names.csv and save it to your project folder.</span></span> <span data-ttu-id="a06ce-111">Öğrenci Soyadı, ad ve Öğrenci Kimliği içeren bir elektronik tablo dosyasını temsil eder</span><span class="sxs-lookup"><span data-stu-id="a06ce-111">The file represents a spreadsheet that contains the student's last name, first name, and student ID.</span></span>

     ```
     Omelchenko,Svetlana,111